-Sampling Explanation The other between-subjects manipulation varied the explanation given for how the data in the second training phase were generated.
+Sampling Explanation The other between-subjects manipulation varied the details of the cover story explaining how the data in the second training phase were generated.
 The initial training phase, however, was identical for all participants.
 No explanation was given for how the exemplars were chosen.
 People were told only that the purpose of the experiment was to see how people judged whether or not unfamiliar objects were in the same category as known examples.
 In the second training phase people were given one of two different cover stories explaining how the items were selected.